February 14

 St. Valentine's Day Massacre in Chicago

-Seven associates of Bugs Moran's North Side gang were lined up and fatally shot in a Chicago garage by assailants disguised as police officers in a meticulously orchestrated attack widely attributed to Al Capone's South Side organization.
+Seven associates of the North Side gang were lined up and shot in a Chicago garage by gunmen posing as police officers, an attack widely attributed to rival Al Capone amid the bootlegging wars of Prohibition.

 Summary